TomiWebPro/Cognithor/README.md

 # Cognithor

-This project is an independent attempt aimed to recreate and validate the exact functionality promised by the original [Cognithor project](https://github.com/Alex8791-cyber/cognithor), built from a different architecture.
+This project is an attempt aimed to recreate and validate the exact functionality promised by the original [Cognithor project](https://github.com/Alex8791-cyber/cognithor), built from a different architecture.
 No code/implementations were cloned from the original project.

 This project is in active beta — not ready for production.
 Check the [original project](https://github.com/Alex8791-cyber/cognithor) for a stable release.